 To get a lower bound for election impacts, we can consider laws like the Affordable Care Act and the 2017 tax cuts, neither of which would have passed if the the opposition held power.
 These laws reallocated hundreds of billions of dollars each and affected most of the country.
 They show that an election effect size of order θ(n) is plausible.
 Combined with our claim above, we see that the social impact of voting is independent of population size - if k is constant, θ(n/n) = θ(1) - and is boosted by low turnout.

 The claimed exponential dependence on k explains the colloquial distinction between "swing states" and other states.
 Even when federal races are uncompetitive, though, the ballot may include state or local races for which a vote has high social impact.
-In races where one party is dominant, there may be sufficient difference between that party's potential candidates to make voting in the primary equally important.
+As for primaries, when one party is dominant, impacts can still be high if its candidates have sufficiently different positions, but in closer races, ther chances of winning are critical.

 Assume the following heirarchical model the results of the election:

 The key idea of our proof is to find an interval [0.5 - ε, 0.5 + ε] such that if p falls into this interval, then there is a substantial chance of an evenly-split vote.

 We can analyze the vote count from step 2 by modeling it as a sum of n independent, identically distributed Bernoulli random variables of mean p.
 Their sum has mean np and variance np(1-p), which is θ(n) for p in our interval.
 We may have to scale this sum around np to match the variance from our original model, but doing so only changes ε by a constant factor.
 From now on, we assume this Bernoulli decomposition.

 If p is exactly 0.5, then the probability that a vote is decisive - that is, the probability of an even split - is (n C n/2)/2n.
 By Stirling's approximation, this expression is θ(1/√n).